Learning One Representation to Optimize All Rewards: Extended Results: Approximate Solutions and General Goals

 \subsection{Approximate Solutions Provide Approximately Optimal Policies}

-Here we prove that the optimality in Theorems~\ref{thm:main} and~\ref{thm:main2} is robust to approximation errors during training.
-We deal in turn with the approximation errors on $(F,B)$ during unsupervised training, and on $z_R$ during the reward estimation phase.
+Here we prove that the optimality in Theorems~\ref{thm:main} and~\ref{thm:main2} is robust to approximation errors during training: approximate solutions still provide approximately optimal policies.
+We deal first with the approximation errors on $(F,B)$ during unsupervised training, then on $z_R$ during the reward estimation phase (in case the reward is not known explicity).